The Systems and Routines I Use for Everyday Life

 I recently stopped drinking coffee.

-I don’t drink alcohol anymore unless it’s either (a) in moderation with close friends, (b) high quality and tasty, or (c) with a girl on a date.
-Yes, I know, that’s a lot of exceptions.
+I don’t drink alcohol anymore unless it’s either (a) tasty / experiential, or (b) with a girl on a date.

 I started using Open, a company I invested in, for meditation and yoga.

-I hired a VA to help with menial tasks.
+I hired a VA to help with routine tasks.

 I use my calendar as my to-do list.